nsidc/qgreenland/doc/v2_MIGRATION.md

   `description` fields.
 Blank lines may need to be added to compensate for incorrect YAML in the old format.
 Compare against the YAML as a guide.

+## Fetch the data if needed

+`./scripts/container_cli.sh fetch {dataset_pattern}

+This will download the input files to `/share/appdata/qgreenland-input-cache`, or wherever you have mounted the container `/input` directory to on your local machine.

 ## Run layer migration

 ### Prep directories